EuroLinux/eurolinux-migration-scripts/README.md

-# migrate2eurolinux - ' el7-only-switch-repos'
+# migrate2eurolinux - 'el7-only-switch-repos'

 ## Switch repos of an Enterprise Linux 7 system to EuroLinux 7

-This script will automatically switch repositories of an Enterprise Linux 7 system to EuroLinux 7's.
+This script will automatically switch repositories of an Enterprise Linux 7 system to EuroLinux 7's, remove only its exclusive packages like eg.
+`centos-linux-release` and if installed in EFI mode, install our shim and update bootloader enteries so our one will be used on next boot.
 By default, non-EuroLinux components such as packages from unofficial repositories will be preserved - take a look at the [Usage](#usage) section for info on how to make the script remove them and other options.